 Health and wellbeing

-There is a range of services and support to help people in Trafford live a healthier life.
 There are services to help people quit smoking, achieve a healthier weight, be more physically active, better manage drug or alcohol problems, and deal with emotional and mental health problems.
 This support can be self-help using websites and online tools, telephone help lines and face-to-face meetings.

 The national One You website provides motivational support to change to a more healthy lifestyle, including information, advice and apps.

-We are responsible for promoting and protecting health and wellbeing in our Borough, and we have identified five priorities for Trafford Public Health:
+We are responsible for promoting and protecting health and wellbeing in our borough, and we have identified five priorities for Trafford Public Health:

-- Reducing the impact of mental illness;
+- Reducing the impact of mental illness

-- reducing physical inactivity in the Borough;
+- Reducing physical inactivity in the borough

-- reducing the number of people who smoke or use tobacco;
+- Reducing the number of people who smoke or use tobacco

-- reducing harm from alcohol; and
+- Reducing harm from alcohol

-- improving cancer prevention and screening.
+- Improving cancer prevention and screening

 Want to stop smoking?
 Get free local support that really works.

 Local domestic abuse support and how to get help.